vasyl-khomko/Test/README.md

 infrequent.
 It makes little sense to keep a parser resident in memory at all times for functionality that might be used once every few days.

-For example, just to get SimpleXML going, you will need to have the libxml2 library installed on your system.
-You will need xml, libxml, and simplexml extensions installed for PHP.
+For example, just to get SimpleXMLgoing, you will need to have the libxml2 library installed on your system.
+You will need xml, <span class="info">libxml</span>, and simplexml extensions installed for PHP.
 You will need to keep all those extensions in memory for each request.